 Koh Libong is a Fisherman’s Island in Southern Thailand.
 It’s near the Malaysian Border… You’ve probably never heard of it before.
 Tourists in Thailand are always looking for that place that is still untouched, still authentic.
 This is it.

-Tourists who are trying to get off the beaten track in Thailand often settle on Koh Lanta or Koh Jum.
-Those islands are quiet, yes, but they still cater to tourism at a certain degree.
+Those trying to get off the beaten track in Thailand often settle on Koh Lanta or Koh Jum.
+Those islands are quiet, yes, but they still cater to tourism to a certain degree.

 Koh Libong literally has zero tourism.
 It’s a step back in time and it’s difficult to put into words what you’ll experience on this island.
 It doesn’t even feel like you’re in Thailand anymore.
 You really need to see it for yourself.

 Humble villagers were happy to help and wanted to get to know you, rather than just trying to sell you something.
-And we stayed with a local woman who called herself ‘Ma’ who invited us into her home.
+And we stayed with a local woman who called herself ‘Ma’ and invited us into her homestay.

 Koh Libong Island: Thailand

-- Book Travel Tickets From Trang to Koh Libong
+- Check Speedboat Travel Tickets to Koh Libong

 - Book Travel Tickets From Koh Lanta to Koh Libong